BWeng20/rFSM/README.md

 The used log level of crate "log" can be controlled by environment variable "RUST_LOG", e.g. "RUST_LOG=debug".

-### Testing
+### Manual Tests

-For testing your scxml you can use the main-function of the project.
+For manual testing your scxml you can use the "fsm" binary of the project.

-`rfsm MySM.scxml`
+`fsm MySM.scxml`

 The scxml will be parsed and the resulting FSM will be executed.
 The app prompts for events that are send via the external-event-queue.
 Enter 'help' to display some usage information.

 Remind that Tracer uses "log" for any output, to see it on console, you will need to set the log level before starting rfsm.
 E.g. by a`export RUST_LOG=debug` or depending on your OS, `set RUST_LOG=debug`.

+### Automated Testing

+For automated tests the binary "test" can be used.